nondanee/KeyakiMsgAssistant-Xposed/README.md

 - SYSTEM_ALERT_WINDOW

 ## Feature
-- Add long-press-to-copy function for text
+- Add long-press-to-copy and double-tap-to-copy function for text
 - Help to download photos, audios, videos in messages

 ## Screenshot